Security Problems

 If you suspect problems with mutual TLS, first ensure that Citadel is healthy, and second ensure that keys and certificates are being delivered to sidecars properly.

-If you suspect the client side sidecar may send mutual TLS or plaintext traffic incorrectly, check the Grafana Workload dashboard.
+If you suspect the client side sidecar may send mutual TLS or plaintext traffic incorrectly, check the Grafana Workload dashboard7.
 The outbound requests are annotated whether mTLS is used or not.
 After checking this if you believe the client sidecars are misbehaved, report an issue on GitHub.